-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2013 c) Market risk (cont.)
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2014 i) Foreign currency risk (cont.)

 Sensitivity analysis (foreign currency risk)

 Below there is a sensitivity analysis of income (or loss) of the Group before tax to the possible changes in foreign currency rates.
 This analysis is conducted based on the assumption that all other variables and interest rates in particular, remain unchanged.